 Students in a two-year master’s or a doctoral program may elect to complete an additional specialty area as a minor.
 Students in a one-year master’s program may also add a specialty area, however we recommend talking to the relevant program coordinator for eligibility requirements.

-Specialty Area in Food Systems
+Certificate in Food Systems

 Current students in any master’s or doctoral degree program at UC Berkeley may elect to complete the graduate Certificate in Food Systems.
 The certificate responds to an escalating need to empower new leaders with the capacity to create innovative solutions to pressing food and agriculture challenges.
 Building on UC Berkeley’s strength as a multi-disciplinary pioneer in food systems studies, the Certificate in Food Systems prepares master’s and doctoral students to think critically about the multi-level, multi-system factors that affect food production, distribution and consumption locally, nationally and globally.